-Note: Handwritten notes need to be sent to highly valued customers though, not just to everyone, otherwise they can seem forced or even disingenuine (the exact opposite of what you’re going for).
+Note: Be authentic when implementing this customer appreciation idea.
+Handwritten notes need to be sent to highly valued shoppers (read: not just to everyone), otherwise they can seem forced or even disingenuine (the exact opposite of what you’re going for).

 2. Create a special video to share on social media.

-A wonderful way to say thank you to your customers is by putting together an engaging thank you video to share with them on social.
+Another wonderful customer appreciation idea?
+Say thank you to your customers is by putting together an engaging thank you video to share with them on social.
 It could be something simple, like all your staff just saying thank you into the camera.
 You can get an idea of what that would look like in this video by software company Constant Contact.
 Birchbox took this even further by having staff members share their favorite customer stories.
 Watch it below:

 If you have the production means, you could ramp your video up to become more story-telling.
 One idea I think could be really cool is telling a general story of the amazing things your customers using your items.
 An outdoor sporting company could have customers tell stories of incredible hiking trips, extreme sports moments and other things, for instance, and wrap the video up by saying something like, “Thank you to all of our customers who choose to take our products out on the road with them.
 We’re honored to be a part of your journey.”